ldipotetjob/functionalprog/README.md

-### This repository is an implementation of the Functional programming book
+### This repository is an implementation of the Functional programming book exercises
 You will encounter here no only the solution but also reference to scala official documentation, explanation, examples and other implementation.<br>
 All the solutions are in the IntelliJ scalaWorksheet format. <br>